Inari, Konkon, Koi Iroha: Plot

 Clumsy, with average intellect, and incredibly shy - these are some of the characteristics that middle schooler Inari Fushimi possesses.
 Despite her getting into trouble, she is always optimistic and considerate of others.
 When someone needs help, she really can't ignore them.
 She has a crush on Kouji Tanbabashi, who she always admires for being cheerful and extremely hardworking.
 But she couldn't bring herself to expose her feelings since her shyness kept getting in her way.

 Inari, KonKon, Koi Iroha, begins with Inari taking a shortcut to school.
 On her way, she sees a fox pup about to fall into a river.
 Despite being late, she jumps into the river and saves the little fox pup from being washed away.
 Uka-no-Mitama-no-Kami, the goddess of the Inari Shrine is extremely thankful for Inari's kindness towards the little pup, who turns out to be a familiar named Kon.
 As a token of her gratitude, she fulfills one of Inari's wishes.
 But the fulfillment of the wish only invites trouble and Inari soon finds herself in a pinch.
 To compensate for her mistake, Uka-no-Mitama-no-Kami bestows a small part of her divine power to Inari, giving her the ability to transform into anyone at will.

 Afterward, Inari possessing power of a god, even though it is just a small amount.
-Soon, various otherworldly beings start taking an interest in her, for the better or worse.
-What kinds of adventure awaits Inari?
-And will she able to tell Koji everything that she kept locked in her heart for a very long time?
+Soon, various otherworldly beings start taking an interest in her, for the better or the worse.
+What kinds of adventure awaits Inari and will she be able to tell Koji everything that she kept locked in her heart for a very long time?